0day Updated Pass4sure TTA1 PDF Braindumps

 3. To training providers, to produce courseware and determine appropriate teaching methods.

-4. To certification candidates, to prepare for the test (as part of a training course or
+4. To certification candidates, to prepare for the exam (as part of a training course or

 independently).